vonovak/react-navigation-props-mapper/README.md

 });
 ```

-#### Usage

-`import { withMappedNavigationAndConfigProps } from 'react-navigation-props-mapper'` and use the same way as `withMappedNavigationProps`.
-In your screen component, use `static navigationOptions`, same as you'd do normally.

 ### Injecting Additional Props to Your screen

 This is an advanced use-case and you likely don't need to use this feature.
 Consider the [deep linking guide](https://reactnavigation.org/docs/deep-linking.html) from react-navigation.